Old-Fashioned Beef Stew | Instant Pot Recipe

 **If you prefer russet potatoes, substitute 2 cups peeled and diced into bite-sized pieces.

-*If you want to skip chopping vegetables all together, you can use a frozen mixed vegetable medley with carrots, peas, and corn.
-I’d add about 2 cups.
-Use a 12 minute cook time and a 10 minute natural pressure release, then finish with a quick pressure release.
+**If you want to skip chopping vegetables all together, you can use a frozen mixed vegetable medley with carrots, peas, and corn, about 2 cups.

 Nutrition

-Looking for more pressure cooker comfort foods to fend of the winter blues?
+Looking for more pressure cooker comfort foods to fend off the winter blues?

-If you like mushrooms, you have to try my Beef and Wild Mushroom Stew.
-This is my pressure cooker version of Deer Valley’s beef stew, and it features a rich sauce made with white wine, heavy cream, and mushroom stock.
+• If you like mushrooms, try our Beef and Wild Mushroom Stew featuring a rich sauce made with white wine, heavy cream, and mushroom stock.

-Shepherd’s Pie is another meat-and-potatoes food I love in the winter time.
-I often use ground beef since it’s inexpensive and I generally have it on hand.
+• Shepherd’s Pie is another meat-and-potatoes food I love in the winter time.
+I often use ground beef since it’s less expensive.

-Think you hate meatloaf?
+• Think you hate meatloaf?
 Then you haven’t tried my BBQ Bacon Meatloaf.
 Even my pickiest eaters will ask for seconds on this one.
-(I recently cooked it in the pressure cooker and finished it on the smoker—it was awesome!)

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.